Conditional super-network weights: Abstract

 \section{Abstract}

-The automatic design of architectures for neural networks, Neural Architecture Search, has gained a lot of attention over the recent years, as the thereby created networks repeatedly broke state-of-the-art results for several disciplines.
-The network search spaces are often finite and designed by hand, in a way that a fixed and small number of decisions constitute a specific architecture.
-Given these circumstances, inter-choice dependencies are likely to exist and affect the network search, but are unaccounted for in the popular one-shot methods.
-We extend the Single-Path One-Shot search-networks with additional weights that depend on combinations of choices and analyze their effect.
-Experiments in NAS-Bench 201 and SubImageNet based search spaces show an improved super-network performance in only-convolutions settings and that the overhead is nearly negligible for sequential network designs.
+Modern Neural Architecture Search methods have repeatedly broken state-of-the-art results for several disciplines.
+The super-network, a central component of many such methods, enables quick estimates of accuracy or loss statistics for any architecture in the search space.
+They incorporate the network weights of all candidate architectures and can thus approximate specific ones by applying the respective operations.
+However, this design ignores potential dependencies between consecutive operations.
+We extend super-networks with conditional weights that depend on combinations of choices and analyze their effect.
+Experiments in NAS-Bench 201 and NAS-Bench-Macro-based search spaces show improvements in the architecture selection and that the resource overhead is nearly negligible for sequential network designs.